Grahamstown Dam

 Constructed between 1955 and 1965, Grahamstown Dam is an off-river storage source that extracts water from the Williams River and receives inflow from its own catchment.

-We operate a number of different dams, sandbeds and rivers throughout the Lower Hunter to provide quality drinking water to our customers.
+We operate a number of different dams, sandbeds and rivers throughout the Lower Hunter, and are developing future water sources to ensure a reliable supply of quality drinking water to our customers.

 Here you can learn where each of these water sources is located and find out some interesting facts about the sites.